ThomasBakaysaJr/dockerized-rce-simulation/README.md

 python privilege_escalation.py <token>
 ```

 This will show that with the newly signed token, we are unable to get the server to escalate our role.
-In fact, we get an Error 403 Forbidden since the server itself realizes that the data has been tampered with and will refuse to interact with any data that is attached with this token.
+In fact, we get an Error 403 Forbidden since the server itself realizes that the data has been tampered with and will refuse to interact with any data that is attached to this token.

 You can now close this terminal.

 ### 5. Stop the Containers

-In the terminal running the docker compose, press ```ctrl + c``` to stop the micro-services.
+In the docker terminal, press ```ctrl + c``` to stop the micro-services.

 That is the end of this portion of the lab.